chenxuan520/cppweb/README.en.md

 ## Original intention

-When I was building a C++ server, I found that the boost library was too large and not friendly to novices, and that libevent applied to specialization was unfriendly to newcomers.
-Using C++ to develop the http backend is very cumbersome and the code reuse rate is low.
+When I was building a C++ server, I found that the boost library is too large and not friendly to novices, and libevent is not friendly to newcomers when it is applied to specialization.
+It is very cumbersome to develop the http backend with C++ and the code reuse rate is low.
 When using the gin framework of go At that time, I came up with the idea of ​​writing a similar back-end lightweight library and simple server.

 ## Official website